-We specialize in the assessment and treatment of psychological disorders involving depression, anxiety, trauma, emotion regulation, and relationship distress.
-We offer both individual and couple therapy.
+We specialize in the assessment and treatment of common psychological disorders including depression, various types of anxiety, OCD, PTSD, phobias, trauma, sleep problems, relationship difficulties, and emotion regulation.

 Dialectical Behavior Therapy (DBT) is a mindfulness-based cognitive behavioral treatment, (Linehan, 1993), that is effective for a variety of emotional and mental health issues.
 At its core, DBT targets emotion regulation, which often underlies aspects of depression, anxiety, eating disturbances, impulsivity, substance use, and challenges in relationships.

-We will be offering 2 DBT Skills groups, starting in the fall.
-Each group meets weekly for a total of 24 weeks (2.5 hour groups).
-DBT skills group cover the following modules: Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
-Groups are run by 2 leaders, and will be comprised of 6 to 12 other group members.
-DBT skills group is not a process group.
+Groups meet weekly for a total of 24 weeks (2.5 hour groups).
+DBT Skills group cover the following modules: Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
+Groups are run by 2 leaders and include 6 to 12 other group members.
+DBT skills group is not a ‘process group.’
 Rather, clients will learn many skills to help improve their ability to tolerate stress, cope with emotions, interact more successfully with others, and accept painful parts of their lives.
 To have the most cohesive group possible, we take clients who are committed to staying in the group for all 24 weeks.
 New group members may attend one session before committing to joining the full group.
 DBT Skills groups are supervised by Dr. Maureen Zalewski.